-- ensures that recommendations for external examiners of doctoral dissertations are made to the graduate program advisor and forwarded to the Faculty of Graduate Studies in a timely manner.
+- ensures that recommendations for external examiners of doctoral dissertations are made to the graduate program advisor and forwarded to the Faculty of Graduate and Postdoctoral Studies in a timely manner.

 - assists the student to comply with any changes that need to be made to the thesis after the thesis or dissertation defence.